tarmoploom/detecting-uml-smells-using-llm/README.md

 ---

-_Created by Tarmo Ploom for Taltech - Tallinn University of Technology, 2025._
+_Created by Tarmo Ploom for TalTech - Tallinn University of Technology, 2025._